FCE Speaking Archives - EngExam.info

 FCE Speaking

-FCE Speaking is the last part of your Cambridge English: First exam.
-It has 4 parts and it is about 14 minutes long.
-There will normally be one other test-taker like you because some of the tasks involve interaction between candidates.
+FCE Speaking is the last part of your Cambridge English: First (B2) exam.
+It has 4 parts and is about 14 minutes long.
+There is usually one other test-taker like you, as some of the tasks involve interaction between candidates.
 It is not uncommon to have two test-takers.
-There will be two examiners present – one asking the questions (the interlocutor), and the other marking the answers (the assessor).
+There will be two examiners present: one asking the questions (the interlocutor) and the other marking the answers (the assessor).

-Below you will see an overview of the exam structure, sample questions and answers, tips on how to get better score and how your answer is assessed.
-You can use the contents list below to navigate between parts or just read the whole thing (highly recommended if you are new to the exam).
+Below you will see an overview of the exam structure, sample questions and answers, tips on how to get a better score, and how your answer is assessed.
+You can use the menu below to navigate between parts or just read the whole thing (highly recommended if you are new to the exam).

 — 1.1 Part 1 sample questions with answers